by Lisa McGrimmon

 Since 2006, when I started this business, I've been both in complete control of how I use my time as a solopreneur, and at the same time, completely at the whim of others as a parent of young children.

 On one hand, I'm the boss of how I choose to spend my time working on my business, and on the other hand, my kid crying in the next room is the boss of how the day is going to go.

 Coming from a very structured work environment where my days and weeks were pretty routine, I had to work hard to learn how to manage my time when my schedule was both wide open and free in one sense, but also jam-packed and not fully in my control in another sense.

 I haven't fully mastered it all, but I'm a lot better at it.
 I hope a few of the time management essentials I've learned over the years can help you get to a sense of mastery over your time faster than I got there.

 I've discovered 4 truths that help me manage my time, so I can build a business while still keeping space for other priorities.

 Okay, I know that seems extremely obvious, but it really does need to be said.

 Over the years, friends have asked me how I built my business.
 They are intrigued and think they might like to do something similar themselves.

-We get together and drink coffee, or wine, and I tell them the basics of how I got started, what they'd need to do, and what they might reasonably expect.
+We get together and drink coffee, (or wine) and I tell them the basics of how I got started, what they'd need to do, and what they might reasonably expect.
 That conversation is typically where it ends.
 They don't move forward with their business dreams.